PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You don't fear me?"
 Dimsbury asked with an air of bemusement.

 "No. The force which draws a Woman to a Man is stronger than Fear."
 She leaned in to kiss him.
 Her full red lips moving in an approximation of hunger.
 Closer.
 Closer.
-Until, in the last millimeter, Dimsbury erupted in laughter, pouring the torrent of his foul breath into her face as if he was a sewer.
+Until, in the last millimeter, Dimsbury erupted in laughter.
+The torrent of his foul breath poured into her face as if he were a sewer.

 Asarah recoiled in shock.
 Was everything in this dungeon gay?